Culture of the Church of Jesus Christ of Latter-day Saints: Recreation and activities

-The LDS Church encourages and hosts social activities such as sports, dances and picnics.
+The LDS Church encourages and hosts social activities such as sports, dances, picnics, holiday parties, and/or musical presentations.
 Local Young Men and Young Women organizations sponsor weekly activities, and the Primary and other auxiliaries of the church hold occasional activities.

 Beginning with the new youth initiative in 2020, during the summer, the LDS Church provides week-long experiences, known as For the Strength of Youth Conferences.
 Previous to For the Strength of Youth Conferences, a popular youth-centered religious program called Especially for Youth was offered through church-owned Brigham Young University.
 Since announcing For the Strength of Youth Conferences, the size and scope of Especially for Youth has been reduced dramatically.

 Politics

 In general, the LDS Church distances itself from politics, although it encourages its members to be politically active.
 Each summer in U.S. election years the church sends a letter to each bishop to be read from the pulpit stating that the church does not endorse any political parties or candidates, does not allow its buildings to be used for political events, and that no titles or positions that a person may have in the church may be used to imply church endorsement of any party or candidate.

 However, the church has endorsed or opposed specific political positions which it regards as moral issues: